Weakly Supervised Video Moment Retrieval From Text Queries: Experiments

 \textbf{Compared Methods.} We compare our approach with state-of-the-art text to video moment retrieval approaches, CTRL\cite{gao2017tall}, EFRC\cite{xu2018text}, and baseline approaches, VSA-RNN\cite{karpathy2015deep} and VSA-STV\cite{kiros2015skip}.
 For these methods, we directly cite performances from respective papers when available \cite{gao2017tall, xu2018text}.
 We report score for VSA-RNN and VSA-STV from \cite{gao2017tall}.
 If the score for multiple models is reported, we select the score of the best performing method in R@1.
 Here, VSA-RNN (Visual-Semantic Embedding with LSTM) and VSA-STV (Visual-Semantic Embedding with Skip-thought vector) are text-based image/video retrieval baselines.
 We also report results for ``Random" which selects a candidate moment randomly.
 Similar to these approaches, we also utilize the C3D model for obtaining feature representation of videos for fair comparison.
 We follow the evaluation criteria utilized in \cite{gao2017tall,xu2018text}.

-\textbf{Analysis of Results.} We observe that the proposed approach consistently perform comparably to the fully-supervised approaches in all evaluation metrics.
+\textbf{Analysis of Results.} We observe that the proposed approach consistently perform comparably to several fully-supervised approaches in all evaluation metrics.
 Our weakly-supervised TGA based approach performs significantly better than supervised visual-semantic embedding based approaches VSA-RNN and VSA-STV.
-We observe that the proposed method achieves a minimum absolute improvement of $13.3\%$ in R@5 and $4.5\%$ in R@1 from VSA-RNN.
-The relative performance improvement over VSA-STV is a minimum of $17.9\%$ in R@1 and $21.5\%$ in R@5.
-We also observe that the proposed approach achieves better performance than state-of-the-art method CTRL \cite{gao2017tall} on R@5 evaluation metrics with a maximum relative improvement of about $13.5\%$ in R@5 with IoU=0.7.
+We observe that the proposed method achieves a minimum absolute improvement of $6.6\%$ in R@5 and $2.6\%$ in R@1 from VSA-RNN.
+The maximum relative performance improvement over VSA-STV is $19.3\%$ in R@1 and $13.7\%$ in R@5.
+We also observe that the proposed approach achieves comparable performance to state-of-the-art method CTRL \cite{gao2017tall} on R@5 evaluation metrics.
 The proposed approach also shows reasonable performance compared to the EFRC approach \cite{xu2018text}.